+- Entertainment of a like kind to the above Saturday from 12:00 to 22:00

+- Supply of alcohol (indoors)

+Saturday from 12:00 to 22:00

+- Operating hours of premises

-- Performance of dance (Outdoors) Monday to Sunday from 12:00 to 22:00 - Any thing of a similar description falling within the above Monday to Sunday from 12:00 to 22:00 - Sale and supply of alcohol (on the premises) Monday to Sunday from 12:00 to 22:00 - Operating hours of premises Monday to Sunday from 12:00 to 22:00. - 9.
-The premises licence application form provides the applicant operating schedule.
-Parts A, B, E, F, G, H, J, K, L, and M set out the proposed operating hours and operating controls in full, with reference to the four licensing objectives as stated in the Licensing Act 2003.
+Friday from 18:00 to 22:00

+Saturday from 12:00 to 22:00

+- 10. The premises licence application form provides the applicant operating schedule.
+Parts B, E, F, G, H, J, K, L, and M set out the proposed operating hours and operating controls in full, with reference to the four licensing objectives as stated in the Licensing Act 2003.
 Should a premises licence be issued in respect of the application the information provided in part M of the operating schedule will form the basis of conditions that will be attached to the licence.
 A copy of the application is attached to this report as Appendix A.